deleeuw/smacofManual/smacofBasics/smacofIntro.md

-The fact that the summation in \@ref(eq:stressdef) is over all $j<i$ indicates that the diagonal elements of $\Delta$ are not used (they are assumed to be zero) and the elements above the diagonal are not used as well (they are assumed to be equal to the corresponding elements below the diagonal).
+The fact that the summation in \@ref(eq:stressdef) is over all $j<i$ indicates that the diagonal elements of $\Delta$ are not used (they are assumed to be zero) and the elements above the diagonal are not used either (they are assumed to be equal to the corresponding elements below the diagonal).
 The somewhat mysterious factor $\frac12$ in definition
 \@ref(eq:stressdef) is there because it simplifies some of the formulas in later sections of this paper.

-## Non-metric MDS
+## Non-linear MDS

 Kruskal was not really interested in metric MDS and the "raw" loss function \@ref(eq:stressdef).
 His papers are really about non-metric